 - Put root pedal on top, bottom or in the middle depending on the lick.

-The following examples are from an iPhone App of mine called Pro Lessons
+The following examples in the key of A are from an iPhone App called Pro Lessons

 Classic Blues Guitar Turnaround 1